JBerthelier/PiRATE/README.md

 /!\ Be carreful /!\

-There is a mistaque in the instruction of TEannot:
+There is a mistake in the instruction of TEannot:

 The requested size of the genome is not in Mb but in bp.